£48 (Single Ticket)

-Learning to read is well established as a key to education, but do we know enough about how it develops and how to support all our learners?
+Learning to read is a well-established key to education.
+But, do we know enough about how it develops?
+How do we support all our learners learning to read?
 If learning to read defines our success, what does this mean for learners with more complex learning needs, for whom a traditional reading curriculum may not be accessible or appropriate?
 How can we use knowledge about good practice in teaching reading to provide an inclusive, accessible reading curriculum for all our learners?

 You will develop knowledge, confidence and a greater understanding of:

 - The fact that good literacy instruction is good for all children

 - The fundamental principles that underpin how children learn to read and your role in this